 Is your Mercedes-Benz Check Engine Light on due to a bad turbo wastegate solenoid?
 By following the procedures below, learn how to fix the problem by replacing the Turbo Supercharger Wastegate Solenoid of your Mercedes-Benz.

-On Mercedes-Benz vehicles equipped with turbocharger or supercharger, check engine light may come on if the wastegate solenoid fails or if there is a wire harness issue.
+A pulse width modulated (PWM) signal is sent from the ECU to activate the wastegate solenoid on vehicles with turbo or superchargers.
+Mercedes-Benz vehicles equipped with turbochargers or superchargers, check engine lights may come on if the wastegate solenoid fails or if a wire harness issue.